undertherain/furiganize/README.md

 p.s.<br/>
 Suggested reading might not always be 100% correct, but it's more due to the limitations of mecab, rather than the macro. <br/>
+Furigana is inserted as "ruby text", to edit it go to main menu -> Format -> Asian phonetic guide